-When a person visits your website, their purpose is to get information about #1: you, #2: your practice or #3: their illness.
+When a person visits your website, their purpose is to see if they trust you

-The language you use and the experience they have will make the difference in winning them over to make an appointment or going back to the search results.
-Reputation directly affects revenue.
+The first stop is your website.
+The language you use and the interactive experience they have will make the difference in making an appointment or going back to the search results.

 Here are the 3 secrets to uplevel your medical practice website through storytelling